jez/vim-github-hub/README.md

 Vundle, add this line to your ~/.vimrc:

 ```
-Plugin 'jez/vim-better-sml'
+Plugin 'jez/vim-github-hub'
 ```

-If you're unfamiliar using Vim plugins, check out [Vim as an IDE][vim-ide] which will get you up to speed.
+If you're unfamiliar with using Vim plugins, check out [Vim as an IDE][vim-ide] which will get you up to speed.